Sexual & Pelvic Pain

 Why Psychology

 Medicine is good at identifying structural causes of pain and prescribing targeted interventions.
-What it typically doesn't address is the impact of chronic pain on identity, relationships, sexual functioning, and mental health — and the neurological feedback loop between psychological distress and the physical experience of pain itself.
+What it typically doesn't address is the impact of chronic pain on identity, relationships, sexual functioning, and mental health.
+It also doesn't address the neurological feedback loop between psychological distress and the physical experience of pain itself.

 Psychological treatment for sexual pain isn't about convincing you the pain is in your head.
-It's about understanding the full picture — the nervous system's role in pain amplification, the impact of anxiety and avoidance, the relational dynamics that develop around pain, and the identity questions that arise when something this intimate becomes a source of distress.
+It's about understanding the full picture: the nervous system's role in pain amplification, the impact of anxiety and avoidance, the relational dynamics that develop around pain, and the identity questions that arise when something this intimate becomes a source of distress.
+For couples navigating this together, couples therapy can be a valuable part of the process.

 Pain Neuroscience